Simulation-Software-Engineering/Lecture-Material/04_documentation/markup_languages_slides.md

 ## Docs as Code

-> Documentation as Code (Docs as Code) refers to a philosophy that you should be writing documentation with the same tools as code
+> Documentation as Code (Docs as Code) refers to a philosophy that you should be writing documentation with the same tools as code [...] following the same workflows as development teams [...]
->
-> - Issue Trackers
-> - Version Control (Git)
-> - Plain Text Markup (Markdown, reStructuredText, Asciidoc)
-> - Code Reviews
-> - Automated Tests
 >
 > [Write the Docs](https://www.writethedocs.org/guide/docs-as-code/)